IBM/maximo-labs/MkDocs/apm_8.7/docs/anomaly_detection.md

 # Anomaly Detection
-Maximo Predict includes anomaly detection notebook templates you can use to detect asset anomalies.
+Maximo Predict includes anomaly detection notebook templates that you can use to detect asset anomalies.

 In this exercise you will use Monitor, Predict and Watson Studio to:

 1. [Train a model using an Anomaly Detection notebook](#anomaly_notebook) using a template.
 2. Register an Anomaly Detection algorithm in Predict
+3. Assess the Anomaly model performance

 !!!!
     You must complete the previous exercise for [Data Preparation and Loading Using Notebooks](data_preparation.md) exercise before you start this exercise.